ritesh99rakesh/gsocProposal/SymPy.md

 ***
 ## *Availablity and Working Hours*
 I have no other commitments during the summer.
-My holidays duration match with that of GSoC.
+My holiday's duration match with that of GSoC.
 During this time I will be able to devote 40+ (minimum) hours per week.
 My college reopens in August.
-But due to little load during the beginning I still would be able to devote 40+ hours.
+But due to little load during the beginning, I still would be able to devote 40+ hours.

-I do not have particular working hours and can adjust my routine according to mentor, so as to achieve maximum efficiency.
+I do not have particular working hours and can adjust my routine according to mentor, to achieve maximum efficiency.
 I will always be available for replying to messages.
 ***

 ### References